CFAES Give Today

 STEM programs have received much attention in recent years, which has led to more hands-on engagement among participants.
 Unfortunately, many of these programs lack the truly physical engagement necessary for youth learning.
 This water slide activity promotes both tactile and mobile engagement—beneficially in the oft-overlooked STEM subject of physics.
 It is an ideal program for 4-H camping, special events, and community club recreation.

-Why incorporate STEM at 4-H events?
+Why Incorporate STEM at 4-H Events?

 Well-led STEM activities provide a number of benefits to youth participants.